picimako/intellij-inspections/tutorial/11-Use-native-Java-Objects-requireNonNull-instead-of-Guava-Preconditions-checkNotNull/11-Use-native-Java-Objects-requireNonNull-instead-of-Guava-Preconditions-checkNotNull.md

 ```

 In the replacement template you can use the same variables as you defined in the search template section, but only those.
-If you use a variable in the replacement section that is not defined in the search template you get the following message at the bottom of the editor dialog:
+If you use a variable in the replacement section that is not defined in the search template you get the following popup message pointing to the specific variable:
-*Status: Unsupported replacement pattern Replacement variable X is not defined.*
+*Malformed replacement pattern Replacement variable <variable_name> is not defined.*

 In this template the `$ARGUMENTS$` variable remains unchanged, and since we should use the native Java based solution, I replaced the `$CHECK_METHOD$` variable to the explicitly defined `java.util.Objects.requireNonNull`.